How To Identify If Your Air Conditioning System Uses R-22

 To find out if your current home cooling equipment is using the R-22 refrigerant, check its date of manufacture.
 Units that were made after 2010 are generally more cost-effective to repair.
 After 2010, air conditioner manufacturers started using Puron or R-410a, as an alternative to R-22.
 Keep in mind that before 2010, R-22 was the refrigerant that AC makers were using.
 Knowing which refrigerant your home cooling equipment relies on is vital for making an informed decision.

 You should also note that while your AC system may be getting up there in years, it may still perform very well.
 You will, however, have to account for the fast-dwindling supply of R-22 coolant, which your older system needs.
-Once January 2020 arrives, the phase-out of R-22 will be complete, and it will not be possible for suppliers to recharge your home cooling system with this refrigerant.
-As such, now is the perfect time to start setting the money for your air conditioner replacement aside.
+It is really a question of whether you should invest your hard-earned money in a system that is on its last leg or place your money into a new system that will offer you 15+ years of use.
+Most experts agree that the more economical choice is to opt for an air conditioner upgrade.
+As such, now is the perfect time to start setting money aside for your air conditioner replacement.

 You should first determine which type of coolant your home air conditioner uses.
-Next, you have to get more info on the forthcoming phase-out of R-22 and learn more about how it’s going to affect your household.
+Next, you have to get more info on the phase-out of R-22 and learn more about how it affects your household.

 Do You Use R-22 Refrigerant In Your Connecticut Home?
 Here’s How You Can Tell: